 June 19, 2019 – Broncos Stadium at Mile High will be one of the 15 venues in 13 U.S. metropolitan cities that will welcome the 2019 edition of the CONCACAF (Confederation of North, Central America and Caribbean Association Football) Gold Cup.
 Taking place every two years, the CONCACAF Gold Cup features some of the Western Hemisphere’s best players.
-Mexico's national team will compete in Denver.
+Mexico's national team will take on Canada while Cuba will compete with Martinique in an exciting doubleheader in Denver.

 From March through October, soccer fans can see the Colorado Rapids Major League Soccer Club shoot to score at Dick’s Sporting Goods Park.
 One of the charter clubs of the league, the Rapids were founded in 1996 and went on to win the MLS Cup in 2010.
 The Fourth of July holiday home games are especially exciting, with one of the best fireworks displays in Denver immediately following the game.

 Where to catch them: See them at Dick’s Sporting Goods Park, located about 20 minutes northeast of downtown Denver.
 The field can seat up to 18,000-plus guests.
 It sits at an altitude of about 5,200 feet, is the highest-elevation stadium in Major League Soccer (MLS), and often enjoys sunsets behind the mountains to the west.
 Early season games in March and April (and even May) can see snow on the field, as can October matches, so come prepared.
 Food, drinks and team gear are all sold onsite.